huehou/mpDPFT/README.md

   - Option 1: Manual installation.
 Follow the commands line by line in the section BASH INSTALLER below.

   - Option 2: Semi-automatic installation.
-Paste and execute the following command (for changing shell to bash, creating mpDPFT installer, and executing the installer) into the terminal [[from here onward, the installer (install_mpDPFT.sh) will guide you through the installation; some alternative options for installation are commented out in the BASH INSTALLER section below - simply adjust as you see fit.
+Paste and execute the following command (for changing shell to bash, creating mpDPFT installer, and executing the installer) into the terminal [[from here onward, the installer (install_mpDPFT.sh) will guide you through the installation; some alternative options for installation are commented out in the BASH INSTALLER section below (starting with the line read -p "Enter...) - simply adjust as you see fit.
 You will be asked for a destination directory (YOURDIRECTORY) of your choice (e.g., 'mpDPFT' or 'Desktop/mpDPFT'), which is relative to the path of this README.md, i.e., relative to $(pwd)]]:
-  `sudo chsh -s /bin/bash && cp README.md install_mpDPFT.sh && tail -n +100 "install_mpDPFT.sh" > "install_mpDPFT.tmp" && mv "install_mpDPFT.tmp" "install_mpDPFT.sh" && chmod +rwx install_mpDPFT.sh && ./install_mpDPFT.sh`
+  `sudo chsh -s /bin/bash && cp README.md install_mpDPFT.sh && tail -n +130 "install_mpDPFT.sh" > "install_mpDPFT.tmp" && mv "install_mpDPFT.tmp" "install_mpDPFT.sh" && chmod +rwx install_mpDPFT.sh && ./install_mpDPFT.sh`

 ---